Nikeshkumar-tk/poineer/README.md

 1. There some bugs, find and fix them.
 All tests should pass
 2. This code is kinda 💩, refactor it using best practices
 3. Create a new end point which serves data with jest testing
+4. Leave inline todos and questions which you think should be done to further improve the setup

 #### Bonus Points

-5. Modify the api the be AWS Lambda friendly
+1. Modify the api the be AWS Lambda friendly
-6. Deploy it to a live API Gateway and include that working endpoint's address on this document
+2. Deploy it to a live API Gateway and include that working endpoint's address on this document

 ### Delivery